JG's Ten Old School Wrestlers Who Would Terrorize Today's PG WWE

 His real name was Ed Farhat.
 They call him The Original Sheik.
 Therefore anyone else who uses that name is The Unoriginal Sheik.
 At least that's how I took it.

 The Original One had a thing for fire, but not like Kane does.
 Today's Big Red Machine uses fire as background music and a ringpost entrance trick.
 The Sheik?
 Well, he burned people with it.
 A lot.

-Here watch the end of this match that saw Original Sheiky Baby team with our old friend Stabby Abby.
+Here watch the Original Sheiky Baby take on our old friend Stabby Abby.